HasangerGames/suroi/README.md

 </div>

 ## About
-Suroi is a 2D top-down battle royale game inspired by [surviv.io](https://survivio.fandom.com/wiki/Surviv.io_Wiki).
+Suroi is an open-source 2D battle royale game inspired by [surviv.io](https://survivio.fandom.com/wiki/Surviv.io_Wiki).
 Work in progress.

 To learn more about the game, [join our Discord server.](https://discord.suroi.io)